biteworks/simple-local-dev-boilerplate/README.md

-# Simple local dev boilerplate
+# Simple local development boilerplate
 ## Description

 To quickly test ideas I created a small, simple boilerplate that contains an http server and the basic folder structure.
 So that one can also create new projects faster, the repo is created as a template.